I’m always so excited to leave town and so glad to come home.

 Figuring out the odds of the attending trade show is not so clear.
 The costs associated with the convention are easy to calculate, but the benefits are hard to measure.
 What we know is: we meet a lot of people, hand out a lot of specialty items with our name on them and learn all kinds of stuff both personal and business.
 But does that convert into future sales?

 Once back home, I was having a nice, long visit with my oldest son.
 He has recently returned to Little Rock and begun a new job.
 We talk and he recounted his previous work week and his exasperation at the disorganization of his new position.
-He said that in the few days that I had been out of town, he had become so frustrated that he considered quitting, which is not like him.
+He said in the few days that I had been out of town, he had become so frustrated at his work that he considered quitting, which is not like him.

-On the evening of this frustrating day, he went out alone for Chinese food, to think.
+He continued, on the evening of this frustrating day, he went out alone for Chinese food, to think.
 Once seated, he watched an immigrant couple, skillfully and with pride, prepare his meal.
 Contemplating their spirit of excellence, his mood began to lift.
 These people took risks and worked hard for the privileges that he received just by being born an American.
 Perspective and gratitude came into focus.